codahale/veil-go/README.md

 * Elligator2 allows us to map Ristretto255/DH public keys to random strings, making ephemeral Diffie-Hellman indistinguishable from random noise.
 Elligator2 is constant-time.
 * HKDF-SHA3-512 is fast, standardized, constant-time, and very well-studied.
+* STREAM is simple and provides strong security.

 ### Key Encapsulation Mechanism (KEM)

-Veil headers and messages are encrypted using a Key Encapsulation Mechanism:
+Veil messages are encrypted using a Key Encapsulation Mechanism:

 1. An ephemeral Ristretto255/DH key pair is generated.
 2. The Ristretto255/DH shared secret is calculated for the recipient's public key and the ephemeral secret key.
-3. The Ristretto255/DH shared secret is calculated for the recipient's public key and the initiator's secret key.
+3. The Ristretto255/DH shared secret is calculated for the recipient's public key and the sender's secret key.
-4. The two shared secrets are concatenated and used as the initial keying material for HKDF-SHA3-512, with the ephemeral public key's Elligator2 representative, the recipient's public key,and the initiator's public key as the salt parameter and the authenticated data as the information parameter.
+4. The two shared secrets are concatenated and used as the initial keying material for HKDF-SHA3-512, with the ephemeral public key's Elligator2 representative, the recipient's public key, and the sender's public key as the salt parameter and the authenticated data as the information parameter.
 5. The first 32 bytes from the HKDF output are used as a ChaCha20Poly1305 key.
 6. The next 12 bytes from the HKDF output as used as a ChaCha20Poly1305 nonce.